antronerds/r2-tutorials/docs/Adapting_R2.md

-Step 2: Upload your data
+Step 2: How to add data to R2.
 ---------------

 1. One of the most appreciated options of R2 is the possibility to add data to R2, be it your own dataset or/and publicly available data that matches your research interest.
+Due to several reasons,  technical as security,  it's almost impossible to automate the process of adding data for standard users.
+In order to  keep the database curated only R2 administrators can add data to R2.
     In order to do so, the data first has to be processed and uploaded.
 [Chapter 24](/R2_Dataset_Addition.html) describes in detail how to prepare your data such that we can process it and upload the data to R2.
     If you have any specific annotations or wishes or microarray samples other than Affymetrix you'd best contact r2 support directly (<r2-support@amc.nl>).
 If you would like to see a publicly accessible dataset in R2, then send an email to <r2-support@amc.nl>
-    with a link to the data, or in the case of a Gene Expression Omnibus dataset, the GSE\*\*\*\* identifier, and we will take care of the rest.
+    with a link to the data, or in the case of a Gene Expression Omnibus dataset, the GSE\*\*\*\* identifier, matrixes in supplemental data and we will take care of the rest.

 Step 3: Create your own genesets; a.k.a. categories